nebuly-ai/nos/doc/automatic-gpu-partitioning.md

 partitioning state decided by the GPU Partitioner.

 ### MIG partitioning
+> ⚠️ Currently, the GPU Partitioner fully supports only Pods requesting a single MIG resource.
+If a pending Pod has
+> multiple containers requesting a MIG resource, only the resource requested by the first container will be considered
+> for computing the new partitioning.

 In the case of MIG partitioning, the agent that creates/deletes the MIG resources is the [MIG Agent](../config/migagent) ,